ingomueller-net/ThunderBirthDay/readme.txt

 * Let the user set all kind of things, globally and per calendar:
   (1) the format of the events title, (2) category, ...

+* A wish from a user: Possibility to have birthdays without the year being set.
+Not sure about how to implement this...

 +-----------------------------------+
 |    Resources for developers       |